 1. Be well-hydrated

-Water not only regulates body temperature, it lubricates the joints, transports nutrients and oxygen to cells, and restores fluids lost when athletes sweat.
+Water not only regulates body temperature, but it also lubricates the joints, transports nutrients and oxygen to cells, and restores fluids lost when athletes sweat.
 Poor hydration contributes to fatigue, cramps, cartilage wear and friction in the joints.
 We recommend a bottle of water (17-20 oz) before 45-60 minutes before training/games, drink water at least every 20 minutes during training/games, and another bottle after.

 2. Eat healthy foods, especially when preparing for practices and games.